-We have the right to require that certain equity awardees receive gross or net quantities of shares of our Class B Common Stock, including in connection with share issuances under our Bonus Plan and distributions from the DCP.
-In the case of a gross issuance or distribution, an awardee is required to reimburse promptly to us the cash required for his or her tax withholding amounts.
-Conversely, under a net issuance or distribution, shares are withheld in consideration of remitting withholding taxes on behalf of an equity awardee, thereby requiring us to remit cash for the tax withholdings.
-During the nine months ended September 30, 2023, we allowed impacted equity awardees the option to receive net quantities of shares of our Class B Common Stock.
-During the nine months ended September 30, 2022, we permitted impacted awardees to elect to receive net quantities of shares of our Class B Common Stock in the first quarter, but exercised our right to require that these awardees receive gross quantities of our Class B Common Stock during the second and third quarters.
+We have the right to require that certain equity awardees receive gross or net quantities of shares of our Class B Common Stock.
+On a gross basis, this determination is most meaningfully for the issuance of shares in connection with our executive bonus plan incentive compensation and distributions from the DCP, as awardees promptly reimburse to us the cash required for their tax withholding amounts.
+On a net basis, shares are withheld in consideration of remitting withholding taxes on behalf of equity awardees, thereby requiring us to remit cash for the tax withholdings.
+During the six months ended June 30, 2023, and the first quarter of 2022, we allowed certain equity awardees the option to receive net quantities of shares of our Class B Common Stock, whereas during the second quarter of 2022, we exercised our right to require that certain equity awardees receive gross quantities of shares of our Class B Common Stock.
 We will continue to evaluate whether share awards will be required to be received by awardees on a gross basis, or if net settlement may be elected by awardees.

 We believe that existing domestic and international cash and cash equivalent balances, together with cash generated from operations, and liquidity under the Credit Facility, will be sufficient to meet our domestic and international working capital and capital expenditure requirements through the next twelve months.
 However, our future capital requirements may be materially different than those currently planned in our budgeting and forecasting activities and depend on many factors, including our strategy of regularly acquiring and integrating specialized infrastructure engineering software businesses, our rate of revenue growth, the timing and extent of spending on research and development, the expansion of our sales and marketing activities, the timing of new product introductions, market acceptance of our products, competitive factors, our discretionary payments of dividends or repurchases of our Class B Common Stock and convertible debt, currency fluctuations, and overall economic conditions, globally.
 To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
-The sale of additional equity would result in additional dilution to our stockholders, while the incurrence of additional debt financing, including convertible debt, would result in additional debt service obligations.
-Such debt instruments also could introduce new or modified covenants that might restrict our operations and/or our ability to pay dividends, consummate acquisitions, or otherwise pursue our business strategies.
+The sale of additional equity would result in additional dilution to our stockholders, while the incurrence of debt financing, including convertible debt, would result in debt service obligations.
+Such debt instruments also could introduce covenants that might restrict our operations.
 We cannot provide assurance that we could obtain additional financing on favorable terms or at all.